- Precise crimps

 Even compared to Engineer’s other crimping tools, the popular PA-09 and PA-21, the build quality and machining finish of the PAD-02 kit is better.
 If you intend on crimping a lot of small contacts, the PAD-02 will give you superior results.

 The durability of the PAD-02 kit is equally impressive.

 The handles of the crimp tool are made of oil-resistant thermoplastic rubber.
 Not only does this make them comfortable to hold, but they also hold up well against oils and greases.

 Lesser crimp tools usually come with handles that are either made of hard plastic, or made of rubber.
 Plastic handles tend to be uncomfortable when crimping with any meaningful force.
 Rubber handles, on the other hand, have a habit of disintegrating or getting sticky over time when exposed to grease or oil.

 The oil-resistant TPR material of the PAD-02’s handles gives the best of both worlds.
 Durable and comfortable to use.

-The durability of the dies is equally impressive.
-After several years and hundreds of crimps in my workshop, I have yet to see any signs of wear.
-I have no reason to doubt that these dies will in fact last me a lifetime.
+The durability of the dies is also great.
+After several years and hundreds of crimps in our workshop, we have yet to see any signs of wear.
+We have no reason to doubt that these dies will in fact last a lifetime.

 As mentioned, the PAD-02 kit comes with three different sets of interchangeable die plates.
 Each set has five or six diffent width crimping dies.